Central Venous Pressure

-A change in CVP (ΔCVP) is determined by the change in volume (ΔV) of blood within the thoracic veins divided by the compliance (Cv) of the these veins according to the following equation:
+A change in CVP (ΔCVP) is determined by the change in volume (ΔV) of blood within the thoracic veins divided by the compliance (Cv) of the veins according to the following equation:

 ΔCVP = ΔV / Cv

 In the body, venous compliance and venous volume are not static, but dynamic, with many factors influences these two variables, such as cardiac output, respiratory activity, contraction of skeletal muscles (particularly legs and abdomen), sympathetic vasoconstrictor tone, and hydrostatic forces (i.e., gravity).
-Venodilator drugs, which are often used in the treatment of acute heart failure and angina, relax venous vessels (increase their compliance) and thereby lower central venous pressure.
-All of the above factors influence central venous pressure by either changing thoracic venous blood volume or venous compliance.
+Venodilator drugs, which are often used in the treatment of acute heart failure and angina, relax venous vessels (increase their compliance) and lower central venous pressure.
+All the above factors influence central venous pressure by either changing thoracic venous blood volume or venous compliance.
 These factors or mechanisms are summarized in the following table:

 Factors Increasing Central Venous Pressure

 |Primarily a change in compliance (C) or volume (V)|

 |Increased blood volume||V|